Frequently Asked Questions

 1. Do you use therapy other than play therapy?

-Since we've had a wide range of training and experience, we can use tools and strategies within a framework that fits for you.
+Since I've had a wide range of training and experience, I can use tools and strategies within a framework that fits for you.

 2. What makes a play therapist different?